whatwg/web-history/README.md

 ## 2011-03

 - [Internet Explorer version 9](http://en.wikipedia.org/wiki/Internet_Explorer_9)
-  released, with major improvements in standards support (including support for SVG and the HTML `canvas` and `video` elements).
+  released, with major improvements in standards support (including support for the Geolocation API, SVG and the HTML `canvas` and `video` elements).

 - [Video conferencing and peer-to-peer communication](http://html5.org/tools/web-apps-tracker?from=5944&to=5945)
   section added to the WHATWG HTML spec by Ian Hickson.